Odesk and Elance have merged to become Upwork.com and the leader in hiring freelancers and remote tracking software.

 The benefit to the business owner is there is typically a quality control mechanism on the site.
 Whether it is a crowdsourced service, or an upsell to work with an account manager, these sites leverage their domain expertise to deliver the highest quality of work.

-Why It’s Different: A 99 Designs contest effectively allows you to work with dozens of designers before choosing which you like the best.
+- You can start a design contest which allows you to work with dozens of designers before choosing which you like the best.

 Who it’s for: 99 Designs is perfect for the one off project that you need completed to move your business, brand, or website forward.